Do what you love, love what you do.

 Occupational rehab can help you develop the skills needed for day-to-day activities when your abilities have been impaired by injury, illness, chronic disease, mental health issues, and developmental delays, learning problems, other health factors and the impacts of getting older.

 A work conditioning Program is a rehabilitation program designed to assist individuals who have sustained musculoskeletal injuries in achieving a safe and sustainable return to work.
-The conditioning program is an individualized program that is involves education, injury-specific strengthening, cardiovascular and flexibility training, as well as, focused on functional restoration and work-simulated activities.
+The conditioning program is an individualized program that involves education, injury-specific strengthening, cardiovascular and flexibility training, as well as, focused on functional restoration and work-simulated activities.

-Work conditioning programs provide a transition between acute care and gradual return to work while addressing the issue of productivity, safety, physical tolerances and work behaviors.
+Work conditioning programs provide a transition between acute care and gradual return to work while addressing the issue of productivity, safety, physical tolerances and work behaviours.
 Programs use conditioning tasks that are graded to progressively improve the function of the individual in conjunction with real or simulated work activities.